appbaseio/reactive-manual/docs/v1/components/SingleList.md

 - **size** `Number` [optional]
     control how many items to display in the List.
 Defaults to 100.
 - **sortBy** `String` [optional]
-    sorts the list items by one of `count`, `asc`, `desc`.
+    sort the list items by one of `count`, `asc`, `desc`.
 Defaults to `count`, which sorts the list by the frequency of count     value, most first.
 - **defaultSelected** `string` [optional]
     pre-selects an item from the list.
 - **showCount** `Boolean` [optional]